-Better-educated parents feed children fewer fats and less sugarMarch 27th, 2013 in Health /
+Better-educated parents feed children fewer fats and less sugarMarch 27, 2013 in Medicine & Health / Health

 The level of education of parents has an influence on the frequency with which their children eat foods linked to obesity.
 The children of parents with low and medium levels of education eat fewer vegetables and fruit and more processed products and sweet drinks.

 An international group of experts from eight European countries have analysed the relation between parents' levels of education and the frequency with which their children eat food linked to overweight.

 The Identification and prevention of dietary- and lifestyle-induced health effects in children and infants (IDEFICS) study includes data from 14,426 children aged between two and nine from eight European countries: Italy, Estonia, Cyprus, Belgium, Sweden, Hungary, Germany and Spain.